 It’s Usually Possible to Treat Wound Infections at Home

-If you know what the type of infection is (e.g. your vet diagnoses it after testing several samples), or if it seems like a relatively straightforward case, then it’s usually possible to treat it at home using the tips to follow.
+If you know what the type of infection is (e.g. your vet diagnoses it after testing several samples), or if it seems like a relatively straightforward case, then it’s usually possible to treat it at home using the following tips.
 However, if your dog’s infection seems severe or long-lasting, then you should bring them to a veterinary clinic as soon as possible for further tests and treatment.

 Wound Infections are More Likely to Occur in Dogs with Diabetes